amansoni/grace/README.md

 #

-This application demonstrates what a React.js based register/login workflow might look like on the Frontend.
-I used my [react-boilerplate](https://github.com/mxstbr/react-boilerplate) as a starting point — the app thus uses  Redux, PostCSS, react-router, ServiceWorker, AppCache, bcrypt and lots more.
+This application demonstrates the register/login workflow using  [react-boilerplate](https://github.com/mxstbr/react-boilerplate) as a starting point — the app thus uses  Redux, PostCSS, react-router, ServiceWorker, AppCache, bcrypt and lots more.

-The default username is `AzureDiamond` and the default password is `hunter2`, but feel free to register new users!
+Feel free to register new users!
 The registered users are saved to localStorage, so they'll persist across page reloads.

 -----